nbgibbs/bladeSong/attributes.md

 Creatures have 5 core attributes.
 2 of which are physical, 2 are mental and 1 is a hybrid of the two.
+Rolls that use physical atributes use [[adrenaline]] points and mental rolls use [[focus]] points.

 Physical:
 	Strength